lfe/lfe.github.io/downloads/user-guide.markdown

 Sorry, couldn't resist.

 <a name="52_a_brief_history"></a>
 ## 5.2 A Brief History

 In functional languages, recursion plays an important role.
 For Erlang in particular, recursion is important because variables can't be changed.
-It is therefor often very useful to take advantage of recursion n order to work with changing values (examples are given in the latter half of this chapter).
+It is therefor often very useful to take advantage of recursion in order to work with changing values (examples are given in the latter half of this chapter).

 However, recursion is interesting in and of itself.
 The roots of functional